The Ultimate Guide to Instagram Reels

 If Instagram Stories is anything to go off of, Reels could be even bigger.

-Instagram Reels are designed to be fast and fun and are packed full of special effects that make creating captivating and authentic content seriously easy.
+They’re designed to be fast and fun and are packed full of special effects that make creating captivating and authentic content seriously easy.

 This offers a great opportunity for businesses to show a more human, less picture-perfect side — which can be great for building genuine relationships and strengthening community.